Guest Notes For Drive On Podcast

 I want to talk about the service you provide or your support to veterans and the military community.
 A large part of this episode will be to raise awareness of you, your cause, or your organization.
 The service you offer might be able to help veterans who may not have heard about it before.

 We all know about the VA and the services that they offer.
-I want to make sure that veterans who listen to the podcast learn about the other support and services available from other sources.
+I want to ensure that veterans who listen to the show learn about the other support and services available from other sources.
 That's where you come in.

 I've used the following format with non-profits in the past.
 It is a loose guideline - we can stray from this if the conversation warrants it.
 However, I've found that it is sometimes helpful for the guest to have a rough idea of what I'm looking for: